Adhithyan8/Adhithyan8.github.io/_pages/about.md

 My current research focuses on leveraging diffusion and flow based models to solve statistical problems like sampling and Bayesian posterior inference.
 And inversely, I am also interested in using inference methods to improve training, fine-tuning and test time performance of flow based generative models.
 Though my primary focus is methodological, I am particularly excited about applications in materials discovery, molecular design, and protein generation.

 I completed my Masters degree in Machine Learning from KTH Royal Institute of Technology.
-My master thesis which is an empirical investigation on linear mode connectivity in neural networks can be found [here](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1835931)
+My master thesis on the linear mode connectivity in neural networks can be found [here](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1835931)

 Teaching
 ======